kappacommit/eleventy-base-blog/posts/deployments.md

 - Substantially faster
 - Less chance of touching "bad" metadata that could fail the deployment

-There is a bit of a gotcha in regards to unit tests, but that can be addressed too (basically: partial testing.)
-See [testing](../testing).
+Note, we didn't address the issue with unit tests.
+With this approach as-is, you still need to run every unit test in order to guarantee sufficient coverage.
+Luckily, I have a solution to that to (hint: partial testing), see [testing](../testing).